wp-plugins/validated-field-for-acf/readme.txt

 4. Example of PHP validation failure with the error message raised to the UI.

 == Changelog ==
+= 1.2.1 =
+* Show \'Validation Failed\' message in header as needed.
+* Mark form as dirty when input element values change.
+* Fix return of $message from field configuration to UI

 = 1.2 =
 * Support for Repeater Validated Fields
 * Support for debugging with ACF_VF_DEBUG constant